-2. What training is required for pharmacists regarding distribution of naloxone kits under the ONPP?
+2. What training is required for Part A pharmacists and other authorized pharmacy staff regarding the distribution of naloxone kits under the ONPP?

-As with any pharmacy service, it is the pharmacist's professional responsibility to ensure they have undergone the appropriate training and have the required skills and resources to ensure the service is provided in a safe and effective manner.
+As with any pharmacy service, it is the professional responsibility of Part A pharmacists and other authorized pharmacy staff to ensure they have undergone the appropriate training and have the required skills and resources to ensure the service is provided in a safe and effective manner.
 The Ontario Pharmacists Association (OPA) has available resources on their OPA website relating to naloxone.

-Pharmacies should continue to refer to the requirements outlined in the Ontario College of Pharmacists Guidance - Dispensing, Selling or Providing Naloxone regarding provision of naloxone.
+Pharmacies should continue to refer to the requirements outlined in the Ontario College of Pharmacists Guidance - Dispensing, Selling or Providing Naloxone regarding the provision of naloxone.